 Review: The Westin Hapuna Beach Resort, Big Island Hawaii

-Since it has opened, we had the chance to stay at The Westin Hapuna Beach Resort, formerly known as the “Hapuna Beach Prince Hotel” twice: once in July 2018 and again in October 2018.
+Since it has opened, we had the chance to stay at The Westin Hapuna Beach Resort, formerly known as the “Hapuna Beach Prince Hotel” five times.
 The resort re-opened in May 2018 after undergoing a significant renovation to meet Westin’s brand standards.
-In this post, we will provide more information about this property and a brief review.
+In this post, we will provide more information about this property and a review.

 The Westin Hapuna Beach Resort is located about a 45 minute drive from KON – Ellison Onizuka Kona International Airport on Hapuna Beach on the north-west part of the island known as the Kohala Coast between the Waikoloa Beach resort area and Kawaihae town.

 Other than the resort shops and restaurants onsite, there isn’t much here so you’ll need to drive to access things off the resort property.
 As part of the $31 resort fee, the resort offers a shuttle to the Mauna Kea Beach Hotel, part of Marriott’s Autograph Collection.
 If you’re adventurous, you can also walk to the Mauna Kea Hotel and beach via the Ala Kahakai Heritage Trail in about 20 minutes.

 When they built this resort, they did a great job in framing the resort to maximize the views of the stunning landscape from the rooms and common areas.
 There are 249 room on this property divided up between the North and South wings.
 The 3 base room categories are: Partial Ocean View, Ocean View, and Premier Ocean View.
 They also have a few different suites to choose from.
 All rooms have a small mini-fridge, coffee maker, kettle, in-room safe, and a lanai with outdoor seating.